sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-28_kartik-died-mysteriously.md

 one.
 Kartik’s left eyelid throbbed.
 Kartik, Jenny and Clotilde had a whale of time.
 Kartik was driving back home and just dropped Jenny, when he suddenly saw and highly alluring girl walking on the foot path .
-He could contain himself and stopped his car.
+He could not contain himself and stopped his car.
 He ran to her and she kept running away.
 He followed her and finally after a long chase touched her.
 It was as though a shock had run through his body.
 Kartik instanteously fell to the ground.
 It was bitterly cold and he started